Gladiator II: Accolades

-Potential sequel
+Sequel

 In September 2024, Scott revealed that he was developing a script for a third film, and that the realization depends on the reception for the second installment.
 Titled Gladiator III, the plot was stated to follow the continuing adventures of Lucius Verus.
-Likening the ending of Gladiator II to The Godfather Part II (1974), the filmmaker stated that the next movie would explore the character's realization that he is now tasked with a continuing reputation that he does not want.
-Scott later stated that the movie is in early stages of development and intended to be the next project he works on, though the following month he stated to The New York Times his next projects after Gladiator II will be a Bee Gees biopic, set to shoot in September 2025, and an adaptation of the science fiction novel The Dog Stars, set to shoot in Italy in April 2025.
-In August 2025, Scott revealed that the film is in progress.
+Likening the ending of Gladiator II to The Godfather Part II (1974), the filmmaker stated that the next movie would explore the character's realization that he was now tasked with a continuing reputation that he does not want.
+Scott later stated that the movie is in early stages of development and intended to be the next project he works on, though the following month he stated to The New York Times his next projects after Gladiator II would be a Bee Gees biopic, set to shoot in September 2025, and an adaptation of the science fiction novel The Dog Stars, set to shoot in Italy in April 2025.
+In August 2025, Scott revealed that the film was in progress.

-Book

-On March 18, 2025, the behind-the-scenes book Gladiator II: The Art and Making of the Ridley Scott Film was published by Abrams Books, written by John Walsh and containing new interviews, photos and other materials from the film.
-This large format 224 coffee table art book was licensed by the film's rights holder Paramount Pictures.